 Biomolecular Systems and Design Lab

 We investigate how peptides self-assemble and interact with interfaces to control biological function and dysfunction.
-Using biophysical experiments and molecular simulations, we uncover mechanisms of peptide aggregation and membrane activity that link disease-related processes with the rational design of biomolecular materials.
+We connect mechanisms of peptide aggregation and membrane activity with the rational design of biomolecular materials.

 Join the Lab